oralordos/Digitalocean-Golang-and-Aerospike/README.md

 ## Setup Ubuntu user account
 1. Create a server.
     * Make sure to set the server to ubuntu 15.10.
-    * 32-bit is recommended unless you have more than 4gb of RAM.
+    * 32-bit is recommended unless you have more than 4gb of RAM, except for if you use Aerospike, which requires 64-bit for both main database and API.
     * Make sure you turn on private networking so you can connect to your database without using up bandwidth.
     * Make sure you have put in an ssh key here to avoid unsecure password logins.
 1. Connect to server's root account.